Nicolas Mahut celebrates French Open title in adorable moment with son; watch video

-Frenchman Nicolas Mahut fulfilled his dream of winning a title at Roland Garro after beating Oliver Marach and Mate Pavic 6-2 7-6 (4) along with partner Pierre-Hugues Herbert in the men’s doubles final on Saturday.
+Frenchman Nicolas Mahut fulfilled his dream of winning a title at Roland Garros after beating Oliver Marach and Mate Pavic 6-2 7-6 (4) along with partner Pierre-Hugues Herbert in the men’s doubles final on Saturday.
 Reflecting on his achievement an emotional Mahut said, “I had lost finals in Roland, I had lost in the finals in Australia, and we said that we have to win this one.
 So it was really important.
 I have been waiting for it for 15 years.”

-A visibly ecstatic Mahut was on the verge of tears after winning the elusive crown but his joy was doubled after his son Natanael joined him at the court and the duo celebrated by performing some of the coolest dance moves.
+A visibly ecstatic Mahut was on the verge of tears after winning the elusive crown but his joy was doubled after his son Natanael joined him on court and the duo celebrated by performing some of the coolest dance moves.

 .@NMahut‘s son knows all the right moves for the perfect celebration!@p2hugz approves.#RG18 pic.twitter.com/VhkhskwbZA